 Framework

-A readiness model designed to reduce delivery risk before AI scales into production.
+A capital risk model designed to reduce delivery risk before AI scales into production.

-Readiness is not maturity.
+Capital risk is not a maturity score.
 It is whether foundations, alignment, and governance can support execution.

 Definition

-Capability and maturity do not equal deployable readiness.
+Capability and maturity do not equal deployment readiness.
 An organization can have skilled teams and modern infrastructure but still lack the governance, ownership, or cross-role alignment required to scale AI safely.

 The goal is to prevent scaling risk, not to produce a vanity score.
-Readiness surfaces whether an initiative should proceed, be tested in a bounded way, or wait until foundational gaps are addressed.
+The capital risk diagnostic surfaces whether an initiative should proceed, be tested in a bounded way, or wait until foundational gaps are addressed.

 The output of the framework is a sequencing recommendation: Stop, Test, or Go.